|Mr R O'Keeffe|

 In KS3 students have 3 lessons over the two-week cycle at Salesian School.

 In Year 7 students are introduced to drawing skills.
 They study colour theory and become familiar with processes and procedures in the Art rooms.
-They work on an observational drawing project entitled ‘Sweet Things’ which includes introductions to colour work and sculpture.
+They work on an observational drawing project entitled ‘Sweet Things’ which culminates in colour work and sculpture.

-Students are asked to look in more depth at Art history and current trends, as they take on their final projects of the Key stage.
-They are given greater freedom to create their own work from their own sources and research, and they are encouraged to work with regard to the AQA GCSE assessment criteria.
-Projects are designed to make students ready for the transition to project-based GCSE work.
-Students are encouraged to take their own photographs for inspiration, and they have opportunities to use Photoshop in the development of artwork.
+In Year 9 students are asked to look in more depth at Art history and current trends, as they take on and manage their own projects.
+Students are given greater freedom to create their own work from their own sources and research, and they are encouraged to work with the AQA GCSE assessment criteria.

-Extra-curricular opportunities include Art club which runs every Monday night, giving KS3 students the opportunity to work with new media.
+Extra-curricular opportunities include Art club which runs every Wednesday night, giving KS3 and KS4 students the opportunity to work with new media.
 Through the year there are opportunities for students to work with clay.
+The art rooms are open all week for students to develop independently.

-To build up their GCSE coursework in Year 10, students develop their skills in recording observations through traditional media and photography, in a sketchbook, working towards a final conclusion on the theme ‘Still-Life’.
-They develop their skills in research and observation still further in Year 11 as they work on their ‘Woodland’ project and they experiment with more advanced media, working towards a second final conclusion.
+To build up their GCSE coursework in Year 10, students develop their skills in recording observations through traditional media and photography in a sketchbook, working towards a final conclusion on the theme ‘Still-life’.
+They develop their skills in research and observation still further in Year 11 and they experiment with more advanced media, working towards a second final conclusion to a ‘woodland’ project.
 Students then respond to a one of a number of tasks set by the exam board, for their final project.

-Students learn in class from workshop-style tuition and feedback from our skilled team of teachers.
-This learning is supported by visits and study of other artists.
+Students learn in class from detailed tuition and feedback from our skilled team of teachers.
+This learning is supported by visits to galleries/museums and study of other artists.
 Individual objectives are set as students develop their own projects in response to artists who really inspire them.

 We follow the AQA syllabus.
 The course is assessed through a portfolio of work produced during the course, and an externally set project completed in school.

-KS4 Art Club runs every Tuesday, giving students the opportunity to work with more advanced media and to work in a relaxed, creative environment.
-The rooms are open for use by students
+KS4 Art Club runs every week, giving students the opportunity to work with more advanced media and to work in a relaxed, creative environment.

 For more information, see the current GCSE Option Booklet.

-In the Sixth Form, we offer Art A Levels specialising in Fine Art and Photography.
-You can find out more on our Sixth Form College pages.
+In the College, we offer Art A Levels specialising in Fine Art and Photography.
+You can find out more in our College Course Information booklet.